lino-framework/book/docs/specs/summaries.rst

         Reset summary data fields (:meth:`reset_summary_data`), for
         every collector (:meth:`get_summary_collectors`) loop over its
         database objects and collect data, then save this record.

+    .. method:: update_for_filter

+        Runs :meth:`compute_summary_values` on a a filtered queryset based on keyword arguments.

     .. method:: get_summary_collectors